-Reverse repo rate, along with repo rate, forms one of the most important monetary tools that is put into effect by the central bank (RBI) to regulate inflation and liquidity in an economy.
+The reverse repo rate, along with the repo rate, forms one of the most important monetary tools that is put into effect by the central bank (RBI) to regulate inflation and liquidity in an economy.

 What is Reverse Repo Rate?